maxnd/mxMarkEdit/README.md

 - Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`.
 - Paste the content of the clipboard temporarily in the current document; if there are more citations, each of them must be in a different paragraph.
-- In each item, separate the author(s) from the title and the title from the following details with a tab, replacing the comma and space or the dot and space that usually separate these elements; remove also the possible semicolon or period at the end of each citation.
+- In each item, copy, paste and modify the various elements (author, title, etc.) so that they match the content of the bibliographic grid; each element must be separated by a tab, and every existing separator must be removed.
 - Select the citation(s) and copy them in the clipboard with the shortcut `Meta + Opt + C`.
 - Paste the citation(s) in the B1 column of a new row in the grid; all the data will fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
-- Check and possibly change the name of the author(s) for bibliography and footnotes in the B1 and C1 columns, and the short title in the E1 column.
 - Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.

 Finally, it's possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
 Then it's easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.